Pokefinder-org/QtCBM/README.md

 * MORSE removed
 * Directory parsing improved to handle header and id better (e.g. 5 byte IDs and headers with spacings).
 Added Status display on directory reading to display read errors.
 * added "--" option to cbmcopy commands before filenames as e.g. "- sumthg! file -" errors out otherwise on cbmcopy
-* nibwrite support mostly done
+* nibwrite/nibread support added (most options - for special nibwrites revert to cmdline)

 TODO:

-* finalise retry-count option nibwrite/read
+* Fix nibread/nibwrite progress bar
 * filename with "dir art" cannot easily be copied.
 Take the "scratch" filename option over to here?
 * formatng doesnt work with "- diskname -" and the "--" option seems to be missing.
 Issue raised: https://github.com/OpenCBM/OpenCBM/issues/121
 * CBMroutines::stringToPETSCII could use a major overhaul but I definately dont feel like it